 Kenny Rittenhouse has led his own jazz quartet for the past 20 years, performing in and around the Washington, DC area.
-He is also an Adjunct Professor of Jazz Trumpet at George Mason University in Fairfax, Virginia.
+He is also an Adjunct Professor of Trumpet at Morgan State University in Baltimore, Maryland.
 He has performed with many great jazz artists including Larry Willis, Ralph Peterson, Don Braden, Buck Hill, and Steve Wilson.
-He is a member of The Smithsonian Jazz Masterworks Orchestra and The Army Blues Jazz Ensemble in Washington, DC, the premier band of the Army, performing ceremonies and concerts at the White House, the US Capital, and in the DC metro area.
+He is a member of The Smithsonian Jazz Masterworks Orchestra and The Army Blues Jazz Ensemble in Washington, DC, the premier band of the U.S. Army, performing ceremonies and concerts at the White House, the US Capital, and in the DC metro area.

 Bob is a pianist, composer and recording artist who has performed as both a leader and sideman in numerous jazz venues throughout Washington DC, New York, and the Midwest.
 He debuted his well-received 2015 CD “The Observer” as a band leader.
 Bob lives in Washington, DC where he performs, composes and teaches jazz piano and improvisation.